A new approach to non-homogeneous local $Tb$ theorems

 Applying Lemma \ref{lem:sup} we conclude that

 for every $f \in L^2(\mu)$ satisfying that spt$\,f \subset G_Q$.
 Moreover, we have that

 We are done. \end{proof}

 Let us now record the non-homogenous good lambda method of Tolsa.
-This is essentially Theorem 2.22 in \cite{ToBook} (it is written for Calder\'on--Zygmund operators but the proof extends easily to square functions).
-However, we also add the requirement that our cubes should have small boundary, which requires some modifications in the argument.
-The details are rather straightforward but are given in \cite{MMT}. \begin{thm} Let $\mu$ be a measure of order $m$ in $\R^n$.
+This is essentially Theorem 2.22 in \cite{ToBook}, where it is done for Cald\'eron-Zygmund operators and without the requirement that the cubes in the statement should have small boundaries.
+The modified version with small boundaries is recorded in \cite{MMT}.
+The adaptation to the square function setting is easy, and we omit it. \begin{thm} Let $\mu$ be a measure of order $m$ in $\R^n$.
 Let $\beta>0$ and $C_1 > 0$ be big enough numbers, depending only on the dimension $n$, and assume $\theta \in (0,1)$.
 Suppose for each $(2,\beta)$-doubling cube $Q$ with $C_1$-small boundary there exists a subset $G_Q \subset Q$ such that $\mu(G_Q)\geq \theta \mu(Q)$ and $V\colon M(\R^n) \to L^{1,\infty}(\mu \rest G_Q)$ is bounded with a uniform constant independent of $Q$.
 Then $V_{\mu}$ is bounded in $L^p(\mu)$ for all $1<p<\infty$ with a constant depending on $p$ and on the preceding constants. \end{thm} \begin{rem} In Theorem \ref{thm:goodlambda} the assumption $V\colon M(\R^n) \to L^{1,\infty}(\mu\rest G_Q)$ can be replaced by $V_{\mu}\colon L^2(\mu\rest G_Q) \to L^2(\mu\rest G_Q)$.
-Indeed, the latter assumption implies the former one by standard results (see Theorem 2.16 in \cite{ToBook}). \end{rem}
+Indeed, the latter assumption implies the former one.
+The original reference is Nazarov--Treil--Volberg \cite{NTV:IMRN}, but see also Theorem 2.16 in \cite{ToBook}. \end{rem}